gbxyz/rdap-referrals-rfc/draft-brown-rdap-registrar-link.md

 # RDAP Responses

-In response to `GET` and `HEAD` RDAP requests, RDAP servers which implement this specification **MUST** include a `Link` header field representing the registrar RDAP URL for the object in question.
-This field **MUST NOT** be included if the RDAP record does not include a corresponding link object.
-If present, the values of the link properties **MUST** be the same in both places.
+In response to `GET` and `HEAD` RDAP requests, RDAP servers which implement this specification **MUST** include a `Link` header field for each link object which refers to an RDAP resource that is present in the `links` array of the object in question.
+The server **MAY** also include `Link` headers for link objects which refer to other types of resource.
+In all cases, the link attributes **MUST** be the same in both places.

 ## RDAP `HEAD` requests

 The HTTP `HEAD` method can be used for obtaining metadata about a resource without transferring that resource (see Section 4.3.2 of [@!RFC7231]).

-An RDAP client which only wishes to retrieve the registrar's RDAP record can issue a `HEAD` request for an RDAP resource and check the response for the presence of an appropriate `Link` header field.
+An RDAP client which only wishes to obtain the URLs of related RDAP resources can issue a `HEAD` request for an RDAP resource and check the response for the presence of an appropriate `Link` header field.
 If the link is absent, it may then fall back to performing a `GET` request.

-An RDAP client interested in both records can use the traditional method of performing a `GET` request and extracting the link object from the response.
-However, to improve performance, RDAP clients **MAY** inspect the header of a response, extract the link header, and issue a request for the registrar record in parallel while the request to the registry is still in flight.
-As an example, the cURL library provides the [CURLOPT_HEADERFUNCTION](https://curl.se/libcurl/c/CURLOPT_HEADERFUNCTION.html) configuration option to provide a callback that is invoked as soon as it has received header data.
+An RDAP client interested in both the server's record and related records can use the traditional method of performing a `GET` request and extracting the link objects from the response.
+To improve performance, RDAP clients **MAY** inspect the header of a response, extract the link headers, and issue  requests for the related record in parallel while the request to the server is still in flight.= As an example, the cURL library provides the [CURLOPT_HEADERFUNCTION](https://curl.se/libcurl/c/CURLOPT_HEADERFUNCTION.html) configuration option to provide a callback that is invoked as soon as it has received header data.